1 Corinthians Chapter Six

 For all of those who walk around afraid that they are going to slip up, sin, and lose their salvation, this verse should bring comfort.
 Paul tells the people in this "sin city" that they have the freedom to do anything (and not lose their salvation) but not everything will help them in their walk with the Lord.
 He describes how a taste of sin can lead to control by that sin instead of control by the Spirit of God.

-'Food for the stomach and the stomach for food' - but God will destroy them both.
-The body is not meant for sexual immorality, but for the Lord, and the Lord for the body.
+"Food is meant for the stomach and the stomach for food"?
+Maybe, but God will put an end to both of them.
+Anyhow, the body is not meant for sexual immorality but for the Lord, and the Lord is for the body.

 Many people use the excuse "That's the way God made me" to explain their sinful ways and to give them a reason to continue in sin.
 Although it is true that God made us, He did not make us to lead sinful lives.
 We were meant to be with God and to serve Him which is not possible if we are wallowing in sin.